RetroDECK/ES-DE/INSTALL-DEV.md

 [https://jmeubank.github.io/tdm-gcc](https://jmeubank.github.io/tdm-gcc)

-After installation, make a copy of `TDM-GCC-64/bin/mingw32-make` to `make` just for convenience.
+After installation, make a copy of `TDM-GCC-64\bin\mingw32-make` to `make` just for convenience.

 Note that most GDB builds for Windows have broken Python support so that pretty printing won't work.
-The recommended MinGW installation should work fine though.
+The recommended MinGW distribution should work fine though.

 **Other preparations:**

 In order to get clang-format onto the system you need to download and install Clang: \
 [https://llvm.org/builds](https://llvm.org/builds)

-Just run the installer and make sure to select the option "Add LLVM to the system PATH for current user".
+Just run the installer and make sure to select the option _Add LLVM to the system PATH for current user_.

 Install your editor of choice, I use [VSCode](https://code.visualstudio.com).

 Configure Git.
-I won't get into the details on how it's done, but there are many resources available online to support with this.
+I won't get into the details on how this is done, but there are many resources available online to support with this.
 The `Git Bash` shell shipped with Git for Windows is very useful though as it's somewhat reproducing a Unix environment using MinGW/MSYS2.

-It's strongly recommended to set line breaks to Unix-style (line feed only) directly in the editor, although it can also be configured in Git for conversion during commits.
-The source code for ES-DE only uses Unix-style line breaks.
+It's strongly recommended to set line breaks to Unix-style (line feed only) directly in the editor.
+But if not done, lines breaks will anyway be converted when running clang-format on the code, as explained [here](INSTALL-DEV.md#using-clang-format-for-automatic-code-formatting).

-In the description below it's assumed that all build steps for MinGW/GCC will be done in the Git Bash shell, and all the build steps for MSVC will be done in the MSVC developer console (x64 Native Tools Command Prompt for VS).
+In the descriptions below it's assumed that all build steps for MinGW/GCC will be done in the Git Bash shell, and all the build steps for MSVC will be done in the MSVC developer console (x64 Native Tools Command Prompt for VS).

 **Download the dependency packages:**